The-Social-Proof-Foundation/mys-core/crates/mys-framework/docs/mys/object.md

 ## Function `delete`

 Delete the object and its <code><a href="../mys/object.md#mys_object_UID">UID</a></code>.
 This is the only way to eliminate a <code><a href="../mys/object.md#mys_object_UID">UID</a></code>.
-This exists to inform MySocial of object deletions.
+This exists to inform Mys of object deletions.
 When an object gets unpacked, the programmer will have to do something with its
 <code><a href="../mys/object.md#mys_object_UID">UID</a></code>.
 The implementation of this function emits a deleted
-system event so MySocial knows to process the object deletion
+system event so Mys knows to process the object deletion

 <pre><code><b>public</b> <b>fun</b> <a href="../mys/object.md#mys_object_delete">delete</a>(<a href="../mys/object.md#mys_object_id">id</a>: <a href="../mys/object.md#mys_object_UID">mys::object::UID</a>)